Alhambra Consulting Group

 When available, the complete list of active Registered Student Organizations (RSOs) for the current academic year can be found on the Office of Campus Life website.
 If you would like to contact the student leader(s) of this organization, please email [email protected].

-To further the work of, to improve the effectiveness of, and to enhance the public understanding of and appreciation for underrepresented minorities in STEM+.
-To create an inclusive environment for underrepresented minorities in STEM+.
+To further the work of, to improve the effectiveness of, and to enhance the public understanding of and appreciation for underrepresented minorities in STEM+ .To promote student recruitment and retention of underrepresented minorities in STEM+ at Williams College.
+Build community for underrepresented students in STEM.

 Peer Health